Around this time in February two years ago, we'd flown down to the other end of the Mississippi for a few days of Louisiana culture & cuisine.

 Another taste new to our palette were beignets at Cafe Du Monde, which we enjoyed after dark.

 For some reason I didn't get a photo of Cafe Du Monde, but I made up for it in boxes of beignet mix brought home.

 We wrapped up our day with more views of Jackson Square, and watched the Riverboat Natchez, getting ready to head up river.

 A long & winding way from the quiet Mississippi River banks I grew up on.

-*Updated: The next part of this trip is posted: Grand Isle, Louisiana (The other end of the Mississippi, Part 2)
+Next up: Grand Isle, Louisiana (The other end of the Mississippi, Part 2)